10 Study Tips and Skills That’ll Bring Out the Genius In You

 Click to Expand

-Something I learned from my brother is to not leave school until you finish all your reading and homework for the following day.
+Something I learned from my brother is to not leave the school library until you finish all your reading and homework for the following day.
 Stay in the library as long as you have to so that when you go home, you are FREE.
 (This ties in nicely with #2!)

 10. ALL THIS MEANS NOTHING IF YOU DON’T FOCUS.